MattWestb/IKEA-TRADFRI-ICC-A-1-Module/teardowns/E1743/readme.md

 | GND | GND | GND |
 | PB14 | TX | TX |
 | PB15 | RX | RX |

+The User Data E1743_UD.s37 can being used converting E1766 to one E1743 without flashing main flash and boot loader.